drnice/owluserdocs/dq-visuals/profile.md

 ### Automatically Profile

 Owl automatically profiles your datasets over time so you can drill into when things changed.
-A profile is just the beginning to an amazing amount of auto discovery.
+A profile is just the first step towards an amazing amount of auto discovery.
 Visualize segments of the dataset and how how the dataset is changing over time.

 ### Filtergraming + Histograming + Correlations